 I wish to donate to FOMO’s work to help the children Click Here

-Every denotation, no matter how big or small will help us reach are goals and help the children have an opportunity for life.
-All donations for specific a project are ring fenced and will be regarded as restricted funds.
+Every donation matters and will help us reach our goals and help the children have an opportunity for life.
+All donations for a specific project are ring fenced and will be considered as restricted funds.

 100% of your donation will provide direct help to sustain and improve the children’s lives.
-Making that difference.
+You can make a difference.

-For more information please don’t hesitate to contact us email@example.com
+For more information please don’t hesitate to contact us at firstname.lastname@example.org

 FOMO is a community-based programme and has a long-term aim, to make the FOMO Mulanje self-sufficient.
-The ultimate aim is for FOMO Mulanje to be in a position to meet the needs of the orphaned children and local community.
+Its ultimate aim is to enable FOMO Mulanje to meet the needs of the orphaned children and the local community.

-Since the year 2000 the number of children attending the FOMO centres has risen from 20 to over 4500.
-With this increase in numbers it has been necessary to start to build an infrastructure and FOMO has opened 14 centres in Mulanje district, Malawi.
-The centres embrace about 90 rural villages and though the centre facilities vary, the aim at each centre is to build a structure to support FOMO’s activities:
+Since 2000, the number of children attending the FOMO centres has risen from 20 to more than 2,500.
+With this increase in numbers, it has been necessary to start to build an infrastructure and FOMO has opened 14 centres in Mulanje district, Malawi.
+The centres embrace about 90 rural villages, and though the centre facilities vary, the aim at each centre is to build a structure to support FOMO’s activities:

 - Feeding Programme. **See note

 - Provision of Information (AIDS/HIV, Health, Legal).